ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Experiments

 \subsection{Main Results}

-To evaluate the performance of ARMOR, we conduct extensive experiments on both state-of-the-art adaptive jailbreak attacks and multiple safety benchmarks, as well as several utility benchmarks.
-Table \ref{tab:main_adaptive} presents the safety performance of ARMOR and various baseline models under both adaptive jailbreak attacks and multiple safety benchmarks.
-For adaptive jailbreak attacks, a lower ASR indicates stronger robustness.
-The results show that recent reasoning-based safety-aligned models lack robustness against state-of-the-art adaptive jailbreak attacks.
+To evaluate the performance of ARMOR, we conduct extensive experiments on both state-of-the-art advanced optimization-based jailbreak attacks and multiple safety benchmarks, as well as several utility benchmarks.
+Table \ref{tab:main_adaptive} presents the safety performance of ARMOR and various baseline models under both advanced optimization-based jailbreak attacks and multiple safety benchmarks.
+For advanced optimization-based jailbreak attacks, a lower ASR indicates stronger robustness.
+The results show that recent reasoning-based safety-aligned models lack robustness against state-of-the-art advanced optimization-based jailbreak attacks.
 For example, Adversarial Reasoning achieves ASRs of 0.66 and 0.58 on API-based models o1 and o3-mini, and ASRs of 0.52 and 0.88 on local models STAIR-DPO and STAR-1, respectively, demonstrating strong jailbreak capabilities.
-These results suggest that current reasoning-based safety alignment methods still struggle to effectively defend against adaptive jailbreak attacks.
-In contrast, ARMOR achieves significantly lower ASRs 0.08 under Adversarial Reasoning and 0.04 under AutoDAN-Turbo, demonstrating greatly improved robustness through careful core intent extraction.
+These results suggest that current reasoning-based safety alignment methods still struggle to effectively defend against advanced optimization-based jailbreak attacks.
+In contrast, both ARMOR and ARMOR-Think achieve significantly lower ASR compared to existing methods.
+These results, together with Figure~\ref{fig:compare}, indicate ARMOR is capable of defending against jailbreak attacks, which attributes its reasoning process to intent extraction.

-ARMOR also achieves the best safety performance across all harmful examples in the safety benchmarks according to Table \ref{tab:main_adaptive}.
+ARMOR also achieves the best safety performance across all harmful examples in the safety benchmarks according to Table \ref{tab:main_adaptive}, and ARMOR-Think follows closely, both significantly outperforming existing methods.
 Even for datasets with jailbreak templates such as PAIR and WildJailbreak, ARMOR attains extremely low compliance rates of 0.016 and 0.003, respectively, and is totally safe to other direct harmful benchmarks.
 In terms of over-refusal, ARMOR outperforms STAIR and STAR-1, achieving a compliance rate of 0.860 on XSTest Safe, indicating that ARMOR can better distinguish between harmful and benign queries.

-Furthermore, Table \ref{tab:main_utility} compares ARMOR with its base model, Qwen-2.5-7B-Instruct, on general utility benchmarks.
-The results show that ARMOR retains the original general generative capabilities while significantly improving safety compared with the base model.
+Furthermore, Table \ref{tab:main_utility} compares ARMOR and ARMOR-Think with Qwen2.5-7B-Instruct and DeepSeek-R1-Distill-Qwen-7B, on general utility benchmarks.
+ARMOR reserves most of its general ability compared with its base model, and ARMOR-Think illustrates significant improvement compared to ARMOR, surpassing DeepSeek-R1-Distill-Qwen-7B on GSM8k.
+These show that ARMOR and ARMOR-Think balance well between safety and utility.
+Additionally, Figure~\ref{fig:len_comp} shows ARMOR-Think remarkably improves the efficiency of safety reasoning, reducing token overhead by $2/3$ compared to ARMOR, both for jailbreak prompts and direct prompts.